 - Website blog

 Many people assume that creating content is all fun and games.
+Content should be engaging and meaningful, with eye-catching visuals and other elements that make it stand out.
 Of course, the edited version of most content appears pretty crisp, but a lot goes into this gig.
 As a result, the industry is changing quickly, but the insurance market isn’t what we’d typically call first-movers or overly innovative.

 In other words, content creators tend to professionalize rapidly, requiring insurance protection to keep pace with their momentum.
 After all, new risks mean new solutions, but what risks do content creators face?